namannehra/books-manager/README.md

 # books-manager
-A Node app to check for new books based on search queries
+Node app to check for new books based on search queries

 ## Install
 ```